 Use your distribution point as a local cache server for Delivery Optimization

 You can now install Delivery Optimization In-Network Cache server on your distribution points.
 By caching this content on-premises, your clients can benefit from the Delivery Optimization feature, but you can help to protect WAN links.

 This cache server acts as an on-demand transparent cache for content downloaded by Delivery Optimization.
 Use client settings to make sure this server is offered only to the members of the local Configuration Manager boundary group.

 This cache is separate from Configuration Manager's distribution point content.
 If you choose the same drive as the distribution point role, it stores content separately.

-Delivery Optimization In-Network Cache server is a Windows Server feature that's still in development.
+Delivery Optimization In-Network Cache server is an application installed on Windows Server that's still in development.
 It's tagged with a "beta" label in the Configuration Manager console.

 A distribution point running Windows Server 2012, Windows Server 2012 R2, Windows Server 2016, or Windows Server 2019.

 The distribution point requires internet access to the Microsoft cloud.
 The specific URLs can vary depending upon the specific cloud-enabled content.

 Clients running Windows 10 version 1709 or later